marcinofulus/iCSEbook1/school/source/abitur/2014/en/wurzelfunktion.rst

 .. end of output

-Having obtained the heart-shaped figure by reflection of the red region at the bisectrix :math:`w`, the area enclosed by the heart-shaped figure is twice the red area.
+Having obtained the heart-shaped figure by reflection of the red region at the angle bisector :math:`w`, the area enclosed by the heart-shaped figure is twice the red area.
 In view of the specified length scale, we obtain:

 .. math::